-To deploy the Artix J2EE Connector and an example application to WebSphere, see "Running the Hello World Demo on WebSphere" on page 41.

-For more detailed deployment information, please refer to the WebSphere documentation.
+Run the Hello World demo To deploy the Artix J2EE Connector and an example application to WebSphere, see "Running the Hello World Demo on WebSphere" on page 35.
+More information For more detailed deployment information, please refer to the WebSphere documentation.
 For more information on Jython, see www.jython.org.